LNP-BP/LNPBPs/lnpbp-0002.md

 ### Unification with OP_RETURN-based commitments

-While it is possible to put a deterministic CC commitments into OP_RETURN-based outputs like with [1], their format was modified for a unification purposes with the rest of the standard.
+While it is possible to put a deterministic CC into OP_RETURN-based outputs like with [1], their format was modified for a unification purposes with the rest of the standard.
 This will help to reduce the verification and commitment code branching, preventing potential bugs in the implementations.